jcyesc/linux-kernel-development-101/labs/kernel-intro/ch12-race-conditions-and-sync-methods/README.md

 unsigned long fls (int x);
 ```

-The functions below are not atomit:
+The functions below are not atomic:

 ```c